Alex-twn/STM32MP15x_workshop/readme.md

 ------

-## 4. Install OpenSTLinux Starter Package on your host computer (not needed will be suppressed)
+## 4. Install OpenSTLinux Starter Package on your host computer (not needed will be removed)

 #### *This step is mainly required to program your board with a bootable system and especially a valid file system*